drslump/Spec-PHP/README.md

 ## Features

 _Spec for PHP_ is being actively developed and while functional doesn't have all of its features implemented.
-As thus is should be considered _alpha_ quality software for the time being.
+As thus it should be considered _alpha_ quality software for the time being.

 ### Working features